fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 ## Drawbacks
 [drawbacks]: #drawbacks

+This feature sits uncomfortably in F#.
+Its addition to the .NET object model has been driven by C#, and its use in .NET libraries, and thus consuming and, to some extent, authoring IWSAMs is necessary in F#.
+However there are many drawbacks to its addition, documented below.

 ### General drawbacks

-Some of the drawbacks are as follows:
+Statically-constrained genericity has fundamental drawbacks that are strongly distortive of the practical experience of using a programming language, whether in personal, team or community situations.
+The effect of these distortions are well known from:
+* Standard ML in the 1990s (e.g. SML functors and "fully functorized programming")
+* C++ templates
+* Haskell (type classes and their many technical extensions, abstract uses, generalizations and intensely intricate community discussions)
+* Scala (implicits, their uses and abuses)
+* Swift (traits, their uses and abuses)

+These features are highly contested in programming communities and their presence is highly attractive to programmers who desire them, and highly problematic to those who don't see overall value in the complexity they bring.
+In addition we should note the relative success, simplicity and practical productivity of languages that omit these features including Elm, Go and even Python.

+The following summarise the well-known drawbacks of these features.

 **Encouraging the Max-Abstraction impulse.** It is highly likely this feature will encourage the practice of "max-abstraction" in C# and F# - that is, using more and more abstraction (in this case over types constrained by IWSAMs) to try to get maximal code reuse, even at the expense of code readability and simplicity.
 This kind of programming can be enormously enjoyable - it seems to satisfy a powerful desire in the human mind to abstract and generalise, and almost never loses its attraction.
 However, these techniques can also be an enormous waste of time, as very often the amount of code successfully reused is small, while the complexity in learning, comprehending, using, debugging and code-reviewing the corresponding frameworks is high, and the frameworks are often fragile.

-**Subsequent demands for more type-level computation.**  This feature will lead to extensive demands for more features for type-level computation, giving ever more obscure code that is abstract, general and impenetrable.
+**Subsequent demands for more type-level computation.**  This feature will lead to demands for more features for type-level computation, giving ever more obscure code that is abstract, general and impenetrable.
 This in turn can give demand for more abstraction capabilities in the language.
 These will in turn feed the productivity-burning bonfire of max-abstraction.

 **Subsequent demand for compiler support for type-level debugging, profiling etc.** Features in this space will lead to requests for tooling to support compile-time type-level computation (compile-time debugging, profiling etc.).
 Features in this space can also be very difficult to debug at runtime too, due to the numerous indirections and concepts encountered in even simple generic code.

 **A proliferation of complexifying micro-interfaces.** The use of nominal, declared interfaces means there will be a proliferation of interfaces, even to the granularity of one fully-generic interface for each method.
 The need to implement these explicitly will make the feature highly "rigid" and there will be a sea of complaints that the .NET Framework is not regular enough - that not enough interfaces are defined and that not enough types implement the those interfaces.
+Knowing the role and meaning of these interfaces is a cost inflicted on more or less every .NET programmer - they can occur in error messages, and may be discussed in code review.

 **No stable point in library design.**  How many micro-interfaces are "enough"?
 And how generic are they?
 In truth there can never be enough of these - ultimately you end up with one method for every single categorizable concept in the entire .NET Framework.
 The appetite for such abstractions is never-ending, and risks defeating other reasonable goals in software engineering.

+**The 'correct' degree of genericity becomes contested.** These features bring a cultural attitude that "code is better if it is made more generic".
+Some evangelical people will even claim such code is 'simpler' - meaning only that it can be reused, and not that it is conceptually simpler.
+In code review, for example, one reviewer may say that the numeric code can be made more generic by constraining with  the `IBinaryFloatingPointIeee754<T>` interface, regardless of whether this genericity is needed.
+Another reviewer may have different point of view, and the end result is that the amount of genericity to use can become unproductively contested.
+This is however not such a problem in F#, as it is type-inferred languages with HM-type inference, and adjusting the amount of genericity is relatively simple.
+However it is much more problematic in framework and type design.

 **Compiler and tooling slow-downs on large interface lists.**  The presence of enormous generic interface lists can cause compiler slow-down.
 No one ever expected such lists of interfaces in .NET, this is a volcano of hidden complexity lying under the simple type `double` or `decimal`.